bbill37/CV/README.md

 - Matriculation, Module II Physical Science | Kolej Matrikulasi Negeri Sembilan (_Mar 2020_)
 - SPM, Pure Science | St. John's Institution KL (_Dec 2018_)

+### XeerSoft Sdn Bhd (Oct 2023-Mar 2024)
+- **Development Solution Team**
+  - Played a vital role in the development solution team at XeerSoft, contributing to crucial projects.
+  - **Project Management**
+    - Managed tasks and timelines, ensuring efficient project delivery.
+    - Collaborated with cross-functional teams for project requirements and execution.
+  - **Problem Resolution**
+    - Proactively identified and resolved challenges, ensuring the smooth progress of development.
+  - **Continuous Learning**
+    - Adapted to new technologies and methodologies for project optimization.

 ## Projects

 ### XeerSoft Web (Dev Solution Intern)
-- Developed and maintained the XeerSoft Web Admin, a crucial component for efficient company operations.
+- **Developed and Maintained XeerSoft Web Admin**
-- Implemented new features and functionality using Angular CLI version 15.2.1, ensuring a seamless and user-friendly experience.
+  - Implemented features and functionality using Angular CLI (v15.2.1), ensuring a seamless user experience.
-- Collaborated with cross-functional teams to gather requirements, troubleshoot issues, and optimize user workflows.
+  - Collaborated across teams, gathered requirements, troubleshooted issues, and optimized user workflows.
-- Conducted code reviews, identified areas for improvement, and implemented best practices for web development.
+  - Conducted code reviews, identified improvements, and implemented best practices.
-- Utilized technologies such as Angular, TypeScript, HTML, and CSS to create responsive and dynamic user interfaces.
+  - Utilized Angular, TypeScript, HTML, and CSS for responsive and dynamic UI.

 ### XeerSoft API (Dev Solution Intern)
+- **Contributed to XeerSoft API Development**
-- Actively contributed to the development and maintenance of the XeerSoft API, a crucial component linking the server database to the web admin.
+  - Developed and maintained the XeerSoft API, bridging the server database and web admin.
-- Implemented and optimized API endpoints using Golang, ensuring efficient data retrieval, storage, and processing.
+  - Implemented and optimized API endpoints with Golang, ensuring efficient data retrieval, storage, and processing.
-- Employed SQLyog as the graphical user interface tool for seamless management of the MySQL relational database.
-- Utilized Postman as the primary API platform for testing, debugging, and initial documentation.
+  - Used SQLyog for MySQL management and Postman for API testing and debugging.
-- Explored Swagger for API documentation, learning the existing codebase, and experimenting with configurations to enhance documentation practices.
+  - Explored Swagger for API documentation, learning existing code, and enhancing documentation practices.
-- Collaborated closely with backend developers to improve data synchronization and overall API functionality.
+  - Collaborated on backend improvements for data synchronization and overall API functionality.
-- Assisted in documenting API specifications and best practices for future reference and team collaboration.
+  - Assisted in documenting API specifications and best practices.
-- Despite having no commit authority, actively engaged in problem-solving and contributed to the continuous improvement of the API.
+  - Engaged in problem-solving despite no commit authority, contributing to continuous API enhancement.
-- Gained hands-on experience with Golang, MySQL, Postman, and explored Swagger for effective API documentation.

-### FYP: Optimizing CCTV Placement for Indoor Building using Genetic Algorithm
+### FYP: Optimizing CCTV Placement (Bachelor Student)
+- **Genetic Algorithm for Optimal Camera Placement**
-- Developed software using Python to aid technicians and engineers in determining optimal camera locations for indoor buildings.
+  - Developed Python software aiding technicians in optimal camera placement.
-- Utilized OpenCV for image preprocessing to enhance analysis accuracy.
+  - Applied OpenCV for accurate image preprocessing.
-- Applied the Genetic Algorithm, drawing inspiration from the Art Gallery Problem and related references, to optimize camera placement.
+  - Utilized Genetic Algorithm inspired by the Art Gallery Problem for efficient camera positioning.
-- Considered factors such as camera quantity and coverage area for efficient and effective surveillance.
+  - Considered factors like camera quantity and coverage for effective surveillance.

 <!-- ### EziMart -->
 <!-- - Developed a mobile application for a Self-Checkout e-Mall with Smart Parking System for Shopping Mall.
 The system has the features such as Product Assistant, Customer Service Chatbot, and Pay Parking using Android Studio, Firebase, and python. -->